Tag: Chris Ruane

 The below Parliamentary question was asked by Chris Ruane on 2014-03-24.

-To ask the Secretary of State for Education, what his Department’s policy is on allowing officials to appear before all-party parliamentary groups.
+To ask the Deputy Prime Minister, what his Office’s policy is on allowing officials to appear before all-party parliamentary groups.

 • Chris Ruane – 2014 Parliamentary Question to the Department for Work and Pensions